opf/openproject/help/user-guide/project-overview.md

 The widget only links the first subproject hierarchy and not the children of a subproject.

-To edit to project hierarchy, go to the [project settings](./project-admin-guide/).
+To edit the project hierarchy, go to the [project settings](./project-admin-guide/).

 ### Work package graph widgets (Premium feature)

-The work package graph widgets display information about the work packages within a project.
+The work package graph widgets displays information about the work packages within a project.
 They can be displayed in different graph views, such as a bar graph or a pie chart.

 ![work package graph widget](image-20191112150530814.png)